Prince Nicholas of Greece and Denmark: Residence in Athens

+After their marriage the couple resided in Athens; in late 1902 they purchased a large house near the city centre, which was thereafter known as the Nicholas Palace.
+The building is a neoclassical residence on Vasilissis Sofias Avenue, which was designed by Ernst Ziller for banker Stefanos Psycha during the 1880s.
+They commissioned the royal architect Anastasios Metaxas to enlarge it with a Ziller-inspired second block, linked by a glazed atrium that illuminated the mansion’s core works.
+Prince and Princess Nicholas took up residence at the newly-renovated Nicholas Palace in 1904.

+The advent of the Russian Revolution in 1917 and the exile of the Greek Royal Family in 1923 had a significant impact on the couple's income, and as a result the Nicholas Palace was leased to the Hotel Grande Bretagne during the 1920s, who used the building as a 60-bed luxury annex known as the “Petit Palais”.
+The House was later rented by the Norwegian Embassy in 1930 and, by 1933, the Italian Embassy.
+The Italian Government later purchased the Nicholas Palace from the widowed Princess Nicholas in 1955; the site has subsequently remained the home of the Italian Embassy in Athens ever since.

 Public life

 Along with his elder brothers Constantine and George, Nicholas helped to organize the 1896 Summer Olympics in Athens, the first to be held since 393.
 Nicholas served as president of the Sub-Committee for Shooting.

 His father bequeathed him the Royal Theater of Greece which Nicholas, in turn, transferred to the Greek state in 1935.
 He was friends with George Simitis and was godfather to his son, future socialist Prime Minister Kostas Simitis.

 Death and burial

 Prince Nicholas died in Athens on February 8, 1938 and was buried in the Royal tomb at the Palace of Tatoi.

-Titles, styles, honours and arms

-Titles and styles

-22 January 1872 – 8 February 1938: His Royal Highness Prince Nicholas of Greece and Denmark.